-- Justification for deletion or substantive modification of information concerning risks or alternative procedures contained in the approved sample informed consent document - Study-specific findings supporting that the research meets each of the required criteria when approving a consent procedure that does not include or that alters some or all of the required elements of informed consent, or when waiving the requirement to obtain informed consent altogether - Study-specific findings supporting that the research meets each of the required criteria when the requirements for documentation of consent are waived - Study-specific findings supporting that the research meets each of the criteria for approval for vulnerable populations under any applicable Subparts - Significant risk/non-significant risk device determinations and the basis for those determinations - Determinations of conflict of interest and acceptance or modification of conflict management plans - Identification of any research for which there is need for verification from sources other than the investigator that no material changes are made in the research - Review of interim reports, e.g., unanticipated problems or safety reports; modification requests; report of violation/deviations; serious or continuing non-compliance; suspensions/terminations, etc. - A list of research approved under expedited review procedures since the time of the last such report - An indication that, when an IRB member or alternate has a conflicting interest with the research under review, the IRB member or alternate was not present during the final deliberations or voting - Key information provided by consultants will be documented in the minutes or in a report provided by the consultant
+- Determinations of conflict of interest and acceptance or modification of conflict management plans. - Identification of any research for which there is a need for verification from sources other than the investigator that no material changes are made in the research. - Review of interim reports, e.g., unanticipated problems or safety reports; modification requests; report of violation/deviations; serious or continuing non-compliance; suspensions/terminations, etc. - A list of research approved under expedited review procedures since the time of the last such report. - An indication that when an IRB member or alternate has a conflicting interest with the research under review, the IRB member or alternate was not present during the final deliberations or voting. - Key information provided by consultants will be documented in the minutes or report provided by the consultant.